 Somatostatin is a naturally occurring hormone that acts by binding to SSTR, a receptor that is overexpressed on most NETs.
 There are 5 predominant subtypes of SSTR, type 2 being the most commonly expressed in NETs (3).
-Somatostatin analogs (SSAs) such as octreotide and lanreotide exert their therapeutic effects by activating SSTRs, which slows tumor growth and inhibits tumor-associated hormone secretion.
+Somatostatin analogs (SSAs) such as octreotide and lanreotide exert their therapeutic effects by activating SSTRs, which slow tumor growth and inhibit tumorassociated hormone secretion.
 The presence of SSTRs can be imaged by labeling SSAs with a radionuclide, which was originally performed with octreotide, an octapeptide SSA (4-6).
-In-111 pentetreotide (OctreoScan) was the standard imaging modality for staging and characterizing NETs prior to SSTR-PET.
+111Inpentetreotide (OctreoScan) was the standard imaging modality for staging and characterizing NETs before SSTR PET.

-SSTR-PET
+SSTR PET

-Newer imaging agents targeting SSTR labeled with gallium-68 have subsequently been developed, namely,

-DOTATATE and DOTATOC (7).
-68Ga-DOTATATE (NETSPOT, Advanced Accelerator Applications) is currently approved by the Food and Drug Administration.
-A New Drug Application for 68Ga-DOTATOC is being developed by the University of Iowa.
-These agents have a number of benefits over In-111 pentetreotide, including improved detection sensitivity, improved patient convenience due to the 2-hour length of study, decreased radiation dose, decreased biliary excretion due to earlier imaging after radiotracer administration, and the ability to quantify uptake.
-This AUC document focuses on 68Ga-DOTATATE and 68Ga-DOTATOC, which are collectively referred to as SSTR-PET.
-Little head-to-head data are available that compare different SSTR-PET agents, but no relevant differences have been demonstrated between the 2 agents when used for imaging (8,9).
-In general, the workgroup agreed that for all indications for which In-111 pentetreotide is used, it should be replaced with SSTR-PET.
+Newer imaging agents targeting SSTR labeled with 68Ga have subsequently been developed, namely, DOTATATE and DOTATOC (7).
+More recently 64Cu-DOTATATE has been studied as well (8).
+68Ga-DOTATATE (NETSPOT; Advanced Accelerator Applications), 68Ga-DOTATOC and 64Cu-DOTATATE (Detectnet, Curium) are currently approved by the Food and Drug Administration.
+These agents have several benefits over 111In-pentetreotide, including improved detection sensitivity, improved patient convenience due to the 2-h length of the study, decreased radiation dose, decreased biliary excretion due to earlier imaging after radiotracer administration, and the ability to quantify uptake.
+This AUC document focuses on 68Ga-DOTATATE, 68Ga-DOTATOC, and 64Cu-DOTATATE, which are collectively referred to as SSTR PET.
+Few head-to-head data are available that compare different SSTR PET agents, but no relevant differences have been demonstrated among the three agents when used for imaging (9,10).
+In general, the workgroup agreed that for all indications for which 111In-pentetreotide is used, it should be replaced with SSTR PET.